papa-agoo/csr/README.md

 <br/>

-If you are swithing to a different Branch or simply fetching new Commits, you should always sync the internal Dependencies (like ImGui) using `git submodule update`.
+If you are swithing to a different branch or simply fetching new commits, you should always sync the internal dependencies (like ImGui) using `git submodule update`.

 ```shell
 $ git checkout origin/develop -b develop